-You need to do a job that requires a pressure washer, but you have a choice to make as to which type of pressure will be best suited to help you get the job done.
+You need to do a job that requires a pressure washer, but you have a choice to make as to which type of pressure will be best suited to help you get the job done right.
 The biggest choice starts with the power source: are you looking for a gas-powered pressure washer or the electric-powered pressure washer?

-The Benefits Gas Power
+Benefits Gas Pressure Washers

 Water pressure uses pounds per square inch(psi) as a measurement.
-A gas-powered pressure washer will produce water pressure ranging from 2,000 to 2,800 psi.
-The electric-powered pressure washer does not approach the water pressure produced by the gas-powered pressure washer as it could only produce 1300 to 1700 psi of water pressure.
+A gas-powered pressure washer will generally produce water pressure ranging from 2,000 to 2,800 psi.
+The electric-powered pressure washer does not approach the water pressure produced by the gas-powered pressure washer as it generally can only produce 1300 to 1700 psi of water pressure.

-The Benefits of Electric Power
+Benefits of Electric Pressure Washers

-Pros of electric-powered pressure washer will allow you to see if it is a better fit than the gas-powered pressure washer.
-The electric-powered pressure washer is quieter than a gas-powered pressure washer.
+An electric-powered pressure washer is generally quieter than a gas-powered pressure washer.
 You should expect about 78 decibels of for the electric washer compared to 85 decibels produced by the gas-powered washer.

 The Drawbacks of Gas Power

 A gas-powered washer is generally noisier and more expensive than an electric powered washer.
 There will be higher maintenance cost of the washer when compared to that of an electric-powered pressure washer as well.

 Gas pressure washers are often be heavier than the electric-powered washers.
 Since a gas-power machine will require a pull-start, it can put a physical toll on the body.
 There is an engine in the gas-powered machine; therefore, it may require a tune-up.
 Conversely, you will probably never to worry about getting a tune-up for an electric powered pressure washer.